-- If the student responds or indicates "yes," select A. - If the student provides an incorrect response, or a response not in English, select C. - If the student does not respond, READ the question aloud again.
+- If the student responds correctly or indicates "No," select A. - If the student provides an incorrect response, or a response not in English, select C. - If the student does not respond, READ the question aloud again.
 (Repeat as appropriate.
-If the student responds, score A or C.) - If the student still does not respond, READ the question aloud again and model the correct response: say or show "yes."
-Repeat the question. - If the student responds correctly after modeling, select B. - If the student does not respond, the response is not in English, or the response is incorrect, select C.
+If the student responds, score A or C.) - If the student still does not respond, READ the question aloud again and model the correct response: say or show "No." Repeat the question. - If the student responds correctly after modeling, select B. - If the student does not respond, the response is not in English, or the response is incorrect, select C.